uofa-cmput404/uofa-cmput404.github.io/content/general/outline.md

 Exams are confidential.
 No discussion of the contents of the exam is permitted except with instructors.

-# Apropriate Collaboration: Quizzes & Participation
+# Appropriate Collaboration: Quizzes & Participation

 Quizzes and Participation are **Solo Effort** and must be completed by the student registered in the course without external assistance from any individual or organization. *Students may only submit work authored by themselves.*